sartaj/pomodoro-iot/README.md

 What happens if your entire environment breathes to the rhythm of how you want to relax and work?

-This project is part coding project, part research project to see the effects of a environment that breathes as one.
+This project is part coding project, part research project to see the effects of an environment that breathes as one.

 ## Things that react to the timer
 * Animated pomodoro timer designed for HD screens with color transitions.